sinshu/fftflat/README.md

 This library is adapted from [General Purpose FFT Package by Ooura](https://www.kurims.kyoto-u.ac.jp/~ooura/fft.html), modified to be compatible with the .NET Standard complex number type.

+> [!NOTE]
-This library was created as an FFT implementation for [NumFlat](https://github.com/sinshu/numflat), a general purpose numerical computing library written in pure C#.
+> This library was created as an FFT implementation for [NumFlat](https://github.com/sinshu/numflat),
+> a general purpose numerical computing library written in pure C#.
-If you're interested in numerical computing with C#, please check out [NumFlat](https://github.com/sinshu/numflat).
+> If you're interested in numerical computing with C#, please check out [NumFlat](https://github.com/sinshu/numflat).